 Gail finished with, “My farrier said a couple of months ago that it was all about her lack of immune system.
 The osteo has made the greatest difference but she can’t put her finger on it either.
 Sores and abscesses do keep appearing, and basically whatever drugs she has, don’t work.
 Blood test 3yrs ago showed IR, low white cells and selenium, bloods 3-4 months ago showed EMS, low white cell and selenium.”

 Well, there was a story and a half.
 All really good info for me that started to piece the Pudds’ jigsaw together.
 No wonder she was so fed up, not to mention her ongoing discomfort for 15-years from her damaged tendon which would have triggered the On-button on her stress syndrome.
-Having personally double-fractured my left ankle in Aug 2019, I could empathise with Pudds – my tibia/fibula bones healed brilliantly (with lots of metal!
-Plus I threw everything in the box at it), but the long-term hard work was all about the soft tissue - the tendons and ligaments joining ankle to foot, that nearly 18-months on are still not 100%.
-I’ve only been out of a compression sock since Christmas, with the help of magnet bands, collagen, CBD oil and our JSTGel - which was brilliant by the way! 😉 Long and short, soft tissue takes a ton of healing, and as I type, each day with every step I can still 'feel' the injury.
+Having personally double-fractured my left ankle in Aug 2019, I could empathise with Pudds – my tibia/fibula bones had healed brilliantly (with lots of metal!
+Plus I'd thrown everything in the fix-kit at it), but the long-term hard work was all about the soft tissue - the tendons and ligaments joining ankle to foot, that nearly 18-months on are still not 100%.
+I’ve only been out of a compression sock since Christmas, with the help of magnet bands, collagen, CBD oil and our JSTGel - which was brilliant by the way 😉 Long and short, soft tissue takes a ton of healing, and as I type, each day with every step I can still 'feel' the injury.
 So imagine 10-years on for Pudds with her bad leg, still so uncomfortable that she has to constantly lift it to get relief ...

 Just as an aside, there was also an environmental issue as well for Pudds.
 Her paddock used to be a tip for tomatoes, then it was built up with building waste and filled over.
 For years Gail had sown pasture seed but what grass grew, Pudds wouldn’t eat it.
 No surprise as the toxins from below would have been leaching directly into whatever grew in it ...